UAW members go on strike following negotiation breakdown

 As GM workers strike, UAW members with Ford and Fiat Chrysler are keeping a close watch.
 Brian Keller is with Local 12-48 and he said it could only be a matter of time before workers with all of the Big Three are on the picket lines.

-UAW Vice President Terry Dittes said members deserve better wagers and benefits.
+UAW Vice President Terry Dittes said members deserve better wages and benefits.
 GM countered and said its offer was fair.

 "We are standing up for fair wages," Dittes said.
 "We are standing up for affordable quality health care.
 We are standing up for our share of the profits."